Ecwid/ecwid-api-docs/includes/_add_to_cp.md

 Open that URL to check if it does any redirects when opened.
 Make sure that your page initializes the app via JS SDK **before making a redirect**.

-**3. Browser cannot reach the iframe URL** that you set up for your application either because it's unavailable or because it has restricted access.
+#### Browser cannot reach the iframe URL

+Your URL is unavailable or because it has restricted access.

 *How to check*